cxsquared/portfolio/_posts/2016-12-31-A-Year-Of-3D-Printing.md

 layout: post
 image: 3dprinting/allprints.png
 tags: blog, life, 3d, printing, maker, recap, 2016
+description: A recap of my escapades with 3D printing in 2016.
 ---

 2016 was the year of 3D printing for me.
 I got a job with 3D printing, I got my own 3D printer, and I started selling my own 3D designs.
 I thought I'd start off 2017 by making a little post recapping my escapades.